McIntyre Drive Traffic Calming

 This is a great initiative and the conceptual design looks encouraging.
 From my experience as an keen bicycle commuter, I believe that, in addition to a great concept, details of the final product are extremely important and can make the difference between a successful adoption of the infrastructure and a failed effort.
 An example of a mostly failed effort is the Hamilton Blvd motorized multi-use trail.
 Conceptually, the idea was great: provide a trail physically separated from the busy road for users to commute on.
 The rollout, due to less than ideal attention to detail was the Achille’s heel of the project.
 Most cyclists choose to brave the traffic on Hamilton Blvd rather than taking the trail.
 I see the following reasons that contribute to the lack of adoption of the tail by the bicycle commuting community: 1.
 Unnecessary hills on the trail.
 While Hamilton Blvd was constructed to minimize hills through cuts and fills, the MMU Trail was built following existing terrain.
 This requires cyclist to exert more effort and they often choose to ride on the road instead.
 2. Allowing recreational motorized vehicles discourages cyclist.
 Motorized trail users are tempted to speed and often do, increasing the level of stress for non-motorized users.
 They also fling gravel into the trail creating hazardous surface conditions for cyclists.
 Hamilton Blvd shoulders are often more debris-free that the trail and cyclist tend to choose the road for this reason.
 3. Majority of intersections present cyclists with unpleasant, rough, and dangerous gutters or curbs to cross.
 4. One of the things bicycle commuters find annoying and try really hard to avoid is stoping and starting.
 It take a lot of effort to do so.
 At all intersections along the Hamilton Blvd trail, it is either unclear whether cars or cyclist have the right of way, or the right of way is explicitly given to cars.
 In order for the infrastructure to be readily adopted by cyclists, cyclists should have the right of way and signage and other features should clearly indicate to cars that this is the case.
 With perhaps the exception of the first point (geography is less of an issue on McIntyre Drive), these points will determine how the bicycle and pedestrian sections of this traffic calming project will be adopted by the active transportation community.
 Are there intentions to reflect on the shortcomings of the Hamilton Blvd MMU trail and to implement appropriate improvements into the design of McIntyre Drive?

-Richard Legner asked almost 2 years ago
+Richard Legner asked over 2 years ago

 Hi Richard Legner,